 Here, manufacturers use a pre-formed sulforaphane that's been encapsulated or stabilized through proprietary technology.

-• The Catch: These ingredients are expensive, and the stabilization has to be robust enough to survive the gummy-making process.
+- The Catch: These ingredients cost a lot, and the stabilization has to hold up through the gummy-making process.
 Just because it's labeled "shelf-stable" doesn't mean it can handle the heat and moisture of production.

 More Than Just a Candy: Engineering the Gummy Matrix

-Even if you solve the sulforaphane puzzle, the gummy itself needs to be designed from the ground up to support it.
+Even if you solve the sulforaphane puzzle, the gummy itself needs to be designed to support it.

 Sweetener Science: The choice of sweeteners isn't just about taste.
 Sugar, syrups, or sugar-free alternatives all affect the gummy's water activity, which can make or break the stability of the active ingredient.